Rana Daggubati: 2010–2012: Debut

-In his next Telugu film, Nenu Naa Rakshasi (2011), he played a professional killer Abhimanyu alongside Ileana D'Cruz, under Puri Jagannadh's direction, which was a box-office bomb.
+In his next Telugu film, Nenu Naa Rakshasi (2011), he played a professional killer Abhimanyu alongside Ileana D'Cruz, under Puri Jagannadh's direction It was a box-office bomb.
 A reviewer of NDTV wrote that "Rana's attempt to prove himself as a commercial hero has not taken off and he should wait for another break."

-Rana has three releases in 2012.
+Rana had three releases in 2012.
 His first release of the year was the romantic action film Naa Ishtam.
 News 18 credited it as Rana's first "full-length commercial film."
-Radhika Rajamani of Rediff.com, in her review of the film, praised Rana' performance and criticized the screenplay.
-His next film was Department, directed by Ram Gopal Varma.
+Radhika Rajamani of Rediff.com, in her review of the film, praised Rana' performance but criticised the screenplay.
+His next film was Department, directed by Ram Gopal Varma, alongside Amitabh Bachchan and Sanjay Dutt.
 The film received mixed response from critics and was declared as a box-office bomb.
 His last release of the year was Krishnam Vande Jagadgurum, directed by Krish, which became a box office success, also receiving critical acclaim. he plays the role of a theatre artist who later meets Devika (Nayanthara). an informer of the CBI, and takes revenge on Redappa/Chakravarthy (Murali Sharma/Milind Gunaji).
 A critic noted his performance as "brilliant" and "commendable".
 Karthik Pasupulate of The Times of India felt that, his performance in the film is his best one to date and is a few notches above everything else he's done to date.
 In July 2012, Rana signed do a "special appearance" in the film Arrambam, which his Tamil cinema debut.